How to Grill Crispy Salmon Collars with Ponzu

 - Flip and grill the meat side another 4 to 6 minutes until cooked through.

-Skin side down until crisp, then flipped to finish.
+Skin side down until crisp, then flip to finish.

 You will know they are done when the fins wiggle easily and the top meat lifts clean off the bone.
-Eat them hot, with your fingers, and do not waste a bite.
+Serve hot alongside the ponzu sauce for dipping, eat with your fingers, and do not waste a bite.